 Note: Up to two responses can be selected.

 Finally, writing the article Remembering Henry Moseley (1887-1915) was a good way of refreshing my knowledge about the discipline of atomic physics which, like Moseley, was the field of science that occupied much of my early career in academia.
-X-ray Fluorescence Spectroscopy (XRF) was an area of analytical chemistry in which I gave many lectures in over the years at Queensland University of Technology (QUT).
+X-ray Fluorescence Spectroscopy (XRF) was an area of analytical chemistry in which I gave many lectures over the years at the Queensland University of Technology (QUT).
 Not because I had a great deal of experience in the area (I don’t) but mainly because no one else wanted the job.